stefanodixon-ux/webMAN-MOD/README.md

 - Display notifications with custom icons & sound

 #### Extended mount of game
+- Automatic launch of game when mounted from XMB keeping pressed the X button
 - Automatic focus to category column & disc icon based on content type
 - Support for multiCD PSXISO games stored as ISO in HDD0 / USB FAT32.
 Eject/Insert a USB0 device to mount the next CD
 - It can mount PSP games stored on exFAT/NTFS/ext2/3/4/NET devices without copy the file to the internal HDD (1.47.27) - Requires prepISO 1.27 or later